pareenakaur/DSAI-Mini-Project/README.md

 Dataset = https://www.kaggle.com/datasets/akshay4/road-accidents-incidence

+# About

+This is a Mini-Project for SC 1015(Introduction to Data Science and Artificial Intelligence) which focuses on Road Accidents Incidence.
+For detailed walkthrough, please view the source code in order from:
+1. ReadMe file
+2. Numerical
+3. Categorical

-Description of topic and problem:
+# Description of topic and problem:

 Problem- How can we accurately predict the severity of traffic accidents (using geographical area, human factors, environmental conditions, vehicle conditions)?
 How can we effectively lower the severity of traffic accidents?